FofaInfo/Awesome-FOFA/Basic scenario/Predators in the Supply Chain-Targeting Small and Medium Suppliers.md.md

 # Conclusion: The Essence of Security Game Reconstruction

-The success of supply chain attacks does not rely on technical complexity but on the systematic exploitation of ecosystem vulnerabilities. **While defenders focus on "high walls and deep moats," attackers have already reconstructed the cost curve of offense and defense through迂回 paths.** Future security systems need to break away from single-point defense thinking and incorporate the supply chain into a global risk assessment framework—because the most dangerous threats often come from your most trusted partners.
+The success of supply chain attacks does not rely on technical complexity but on the systematic exploitation of ecosystem vulnerabilities. **While defenders focus on "high walls and deep moats," attackers have already reconstructed the cost curve of offense and defense through paths.** Future security systems need to break away from single-point defense thinking and incorporate the supply chain into a global risk assessment framework—because the most dangerous threats often come from your most trusted partners.